The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Discussion

-Systems like Q\,1218$+$0832 and its intervening DLA show that the dust reddening of quasars and other distant sources due to dust in the foreground objects discussed by \citet{Ostriker1984} is a real effect.
-We note that the upcoming Purely Astrometric Quasar Survey \citep[PAQS][]{Krogager2023} will be able to determine quantitatively how strong the effect is, i.e. what the frequency is for significant reddening and dimming of background quasars due to dust in foreground galaxies.
+Systems such as Q\,1218$+$0832 and its intervening DLA show that the dust reddening of quasars and other distant sources due to dust in the foreground objects discussed by \citet{Ostriker1984} is a real effect.
+We note that the upcoming Purely Astrometric Quasar Survey \citep[PAQS][]{Krogager2023} will be able to determine quantitatively how strong the effect is, that is, what the frequency is for significant reddening and dimming of background quasars due to dust in foreground galaxies.